alpaca-lang/alpaca/Tour.md

 -   receive messages in a function with `receive`
 -   send messages to process with `send`

-A basic example will probable help:
+A basic example will probably help:

     a_counting_function x =
       receive with